norek76/Camera-Motion-Slider/Hardware/2 Pan Module/README.md

 - Green is the 688ZZ Flanged
 - Gray is a 12x8 Washer
 - Ignore the flexible motor coupling, it must be a fixed one here!
-- I've used a flanged screw from the right to the left.
-Starting in the Mengs DN-60 that is fixed on the camera plate
+- I've used a flanged screw from the top to the bottom.
+Starting from the Mengs DN-60 that is fixed on top of the camera plate.

 ## Pan Module Image